lijingwang/lijingwang.github.io/_pages/about.md

 ~~I am looking for 1-2 motivated Ph.D. students to join our group at UConn starting in Fall 2024.
 Please get more information in the [Opportunities](https://lijingwang.github.io/opportunities/) tab.~~

 Fall 2024 applications are closed.
 We may have opportunities available for Fall 2025 applicants and undergraduate researchers.
-Please stay tuned for updates!
+Please stay tuned for updates or email me if you would like to be considered in future projects!

 ### Education